The man who 'discovered' China's terracotta army

 "What they want is money," Zhao told the China Daily.
 "Seeing doesn't mean discovering.
 The farmers saw the terracotta fragments, but they didn't know they were cultural relics, and they even broke them.

-"It was me who stopped the damage, collected the fragments and reconstructed the first terracotta warrior."

-If he hadn't turned up, he told John Man, "it would have been a disaster".
+"It was me who stopped the damage, collected the fragments and reconstructed the first terracotta warrior," he said.
+If he hadn't have turned up, he told John Man, "it would have been a disaster".

-Wu Yongqi, head of the Museum of the Teracotta Warriors from 1998-2007, agreed that Zhao, who he described as a simple but kind man, is the person "who recognised the significance and true value of those warriors".
+Wu Yongqi, head of the Museum of the Teracotta Warriors from 1998-2007, agreed that Zhao, who he described as a simple but kind man, was the person who "recognised the significance and true value of those warriors".

-Without him, he said, the extraordinary find might have been delayed for years.
+Without him, Mr Wu said, the extraordinary find might have been delayed for years.

 Unlike the farmers, who signed books for hordes of tourists at the main warriors' museum, Zhao remained at the much smaller Lintong county museum.
 Even in his final years, he could be found sitting next to some warriors he had restored, wearing a trilby hat and chatting to curious visitors.